 Developments in the outbreak

-- As of 25 May 2020, the total number of coronavirus (COVID-19) cases in Victoria is 1,605 which is a net increase of two since yesterday.
+- As of 1 June 2020, the total number of coronavirus (COVID-19) cases in Victoria is 1,653 which is an increase of four since yesterday.

 - The total number of cases linked to the Cedar Meats outbreak remains at 111 (unchanged).

-- 180 cases have been acquired in Victoria of an unknown source of infection, unchanged since yesterday’s report.
+- 168 cases have been acquired in Victoria where the source of infection is unknown (no change since yesterday’s report).

-- Eight people are in hospital, including three people in intensive care.
-19 people have died.
-1,520 people have recovered.
+- Six people are in hospital, including one person in intensive care.19 people have died.
+1,560 people have recovered.

-- There have been 182 confirmed cases in healthcare workers, unchanged since yesterday’s report.
+- There have been 184 confirmed cases in healthcare workers, no change since yesterday’s report.